mtklein/questlog/PLAN.md

 - Configured the WebView platform on macOS and iOS so the map loads correctly.
 - Created a minimal SwiftUI version of the app for iOS and macOS.
 - Simplified the README to focus on features and note that Android support is optional.
+- Added instructions in README for running the app on macOS.

 ## Next Steps